 Once URNs work, there will probably be a PURL URN scheme, i.e. the URN will probably be

-• Currently (April 2003) 568642 PURLs exist.
+• In April 2003, already 568642 PURLs existed.

 Instead of or in addition to reserving one's own domain, one should also reserve one's own PURL.